midcap/geckodriver-midcap-helper/README.md

 # Credit

-This is a maintained fork of the gem [geckodriver-helper](https://github.com/DevicoSolutions/geckodriver-helper).
+This is a maintained fork of the gem [geckodriver-bin](https://github.com/0rvar/geckodriver-bin).

-The idea and some features comes from [@flavorjones's](https://github.com/flavorjones) project `chromedriver-helper`.
-That saves setup time and works pretty good from the box.